Institute of Information and Communication Technologies (ITACA)

 Andreu Climent and Jana Reventós, ITACA researchers, presented the results of the European project SAVECOR

 Specifically, SAVECOR developed ACORYS®, an innovative solution that noninvasively identifies the cardiac region where an arrhythmia originates.
-It combines advanced 3D image-processing software with a 128-electrode high-density system capable of generating a detailed map of the heart’s electrical activity.
+It combines advanced 3D image-processing software with a 128-electrode high-density system that generates a detailed map of the heart’s electrical activity.

 For María S. Guillem, Director of the ITACA Institute, these achievements highlight the importance of transferring the knowledge generated at the university into clinical practice and society.